Feb 22, 2021

 For the most part, interoperability is defined by the inheritance relationship

 between these two types.
-For a template parameter type T
+For a template parameter type T, the following

 conversions are supported: